Open Source: Grey and Green

 I love the colour imagery: in making green from free/open source software, we encounter grey areas.
 O Best Beloved, I begin to think that the most fitting geographical image is the great grey-green, greasy Limpopo River, all set about with fever-trees.

-One Response to “Open Source: Grey and Green”
+One thought on “Open Source: Grey and Green”